abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 things get done, like the external work of taking care of the monastery and the internal work of spiritual practice.
-To lay a foundation for living together harmoniously, there is a need to develop a sense of *kataññū*, which is usually translated as “gratitude.”
+To lay a foundation for living together harmoniously, there is a need to develop a sense of *kataññū,* which is usually translated as “gratitude.”
 Now the word *gratitude* is a bit loaded in the West, sort of like somebody is standing behind us waving his finger saying, “You should be grateful.”
 That’s quite a repelling image, and it doesn’t convey the real essence of kataññū,